How to Measure Project Profit?

 All project costs that have been defined in the budget must be tracked, otherwise the scope of analysis is different between the budget and the realized.

-Here are the costs that need to be tracked, and the best way to do so:
+So here are the costs that need to be tracked, and the best way to do it.

-- Employee time costs: A project management tool or ERP for your service organization allows you to track time spent on project tasks and assign associated costs to each employee based on their salaries.
+• Employee time costs: A project management tool or ERP for your service company allows you to track the time spent on project tasks and assign associated costs to each employee based on their salaries.

-- Subcontracting purchases : you have to take into account the costs of subcontracting on the project, either through the subcontracting invoices or again thanks to the ERP for your service company.
+• Subcontracting purchases : you must take into account the costs of subcontracting on the project, either through subcontracting invoices or again through the ERP for your service company.
 Such software allows you to track subcontracting, whether it is related to the time spent by a freelancer, or whether it is billed to you at a fixed rate.

 In Stafiz, your externals are included to collaborate directly from the platform through specific accesses.
 Time entry is simplified, and their invoices can be shared directly with you.